seiffert/helper-bundle/README.md

         }
     }

-By using helper brokers, you can minimize the dependencies of your own services and group helper objects, that are required in similar situations.
+By using helper brokers, you can minimize the dependencies of your own services and group helpers that are required in similar situations.
 Examples of helper classes can be found in the related [SeiffertControllerHelperBundle](https://github.com/seiffert/controller-helper-bundle).

+### via helper sets

+Another way of configuring a helper broker is to instantiate it with a helper set.
+A helper set is a collection of helper objects that knows how to add its helpers to a helper broker.
+The good thing with helper sets is that you can put the instantiation of all your helpers in one place (which is not as important as putting it outside of your business logic, where you are using these helpers).
+This place is your custom subclass of `Seiffert\HelperBundle\HelperSet`:

+**`My\HelperSet`:**

+    <?php

+    namespace My;

+    use Seiffert\HelperBundle\HelperSet as BaseHelperSet;

+    class HelperSet extends BaseHelperSet
+    {
+        /**
+         * @return array|object[]
+         */
+        public function getHelpers()
+        {
+            return array(
+                new MyHelper(),
+                new MySecondHelper()
+            );
+        }
+    }

+Now if you want to create a helper broker with this set, you just have to pass an instance of it to the helper broker's constructor:

+**Somewhere else:**
+    <?php

+    use My\HelperSet;
+    use Seiffert\HelperBundle\HelperBroker;

+    $h = new HelperBroker(new HelperSet());

+    echo $h->fooHelp();

 ## Advanced Topics